turingschool/career-development-curriculum-site/module-5/index.md

 ---
 layout: page
-title: Module 5
+title: New Graduate Services
-subheading: Post-Grad Job Seeker Support
+subheading: Job Seeker Support for Alumni in First Job Search
 ---

 Graduating from Turing is a huge accomplishment!
 However, your Turing journey isn't complete until you secure your first technical job, and the Career Development team is here to continue to support you!

 ## Calendar
-The Mod 5 Events Calendar provides information for upcoming group check-ins, guest speakers, and any additional events for job seekers.
+The New Grad Services Events Calendar provides information for upcoming group check-ins, guest speakers, and any additional events for job seekers.
 If you have questions or need further information, please feel free to contact members of the Career Dev team.

 <iframe src="https://calendar.google.com/calendar/embed?src=casimircreative.com_1ljkgo2l95s8f2p1jpi6shq678%40group.calendar.google.com&ctz=America%2FDenver&amp;mode=week" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>